 Log into the space containing the instance or failed instance.

 If you do not know the name of the service instance, run

 cf servicesto see a listing of all service instances in the space.
 The service instances are listed in the

 $ cf services Getting services in org my-org / space my-space as email@example.com...
 OK name service plan bound apps last operation my-instance p.mysql db-small create succeeded

 cf service SERVICE-INSTANCE-NAMEto retrieve more information about a specific instance.

 cf service SERVICE-INSTANCE-NAME --guidto retrieve the GUID of the instance, which is useful for debugging.

-This troubleshooting tip does not apply to the BOSH CLI v2.
+This is an additional troubleshooting option for BOSH CLI v1 only.
+It does not apply to the BOSH CLI v2.

-Retrieve the GUID of your service instance with command
+Retrieve the GUID of your service instance with the command

 cf service YOUR-SERVICE-INSTANCE --guid.